5 people found this helpful

 In our guide below, we outline what you’ll need, the best cleaning techniques, as well as tips on how to clean your speakers and remote (because they matter too!).

-To see how wiping down your TV can fit into your cleaning routine, check out our .
+Wiping down your TV can easily fit into your cleaning routine.
 You can even get the kids involved too!
+Check out our list of 6 natural cleaning products to use at home — of which vinegar is a staple!

 · Microfibre cloths